 If you have any concerns about the treatment, Dr. Holly can discuss the procedure with you first.
 We also offer sedation dentistry that can make the experience more pleasant and tolerable.
 There is no need to keep putting up with a terrible toothache just because you are anxious about getting root canal treatment.

-You may not be able to see what is going on inside of your teeth, but Dr. Holly and our dental team at Majestic Dentistry are trained to detect any problems and prevent them from spreading to the outer surface of your teeth.
+You may not be able to see what is going on inside of your teeth, but Dr. Holly and our dental team at Dental Office Anthem AZ are trained to detect any problems and prevent them from spreading to the outer surface of your teeth.
 Call today to schedule an appointment that includes thorough endodontic examination.